-Dr Scott Heyes is an Associate Professor of Landscape Architecture in the School of Design and Built Environment, Faculty of Arts and Design at the University of Canberra, Australia.
+Dr Scott Heyes is an Associate Professor and Convener of Landscape Architecture in the School of Design and Built Environment, Faculty of Arts and Design at the University of Canberra, Australia.
 He holds prestigious research associate positions at the Smithsonian Institution’s Arctic Studies Center in Washington D.C., and at Trent University’s Frost Centre for Canadian and Indigenous Studies in Canada.
 His research and teaching interests centre on Indigenous knowledge systems and Indigenous heritage issues in Indigenous Australia, Fiji, and the Inuit homelands of Arctic Canada.

 Raised in country South Australia near the River Wakefield, and on the shores of the Yorke Peninsula, Scott grew up exploring the land and the sea with a strong interest in natural history and Indigenous knowledge.
 His interests in the environment, and the way in which the Australian landscape has been shaped by Indigenous people, led him to undertake a bachelor, honours, and master’s degree in landscape architecture at the University of Adelaide (1995-2002), including study abroad at the University of Montreal (2001).
 His Honours project, a study of the Indigenous seasonal round of the Adelaide region (Kaurna Country) was supported by a grant from the Queen’s Trust for Young Australians on behalf of Her Majesty Queen Elizabeth II.